mikepk/botocore/docs/source/reference/services/servicecatalog.rst

+    Provisions the specified product.

-    Requests a *provision* of a specified product.
-A *provisioned product* is a resourced instance for a product.
-For example, provisioning a CloudFormation-template-backed product results in launching a CloudFormation stack and all the underlying resources that come with it.
+    A provisioned product is a resourced instance of a product.
+For example, provisioning a product based on a CloudFormation template launches a CloudFormation stack and its underlying resources.
+You can check the status of this request using  DescribeRecord .

-    You can check the status of this request using the  DescribeRecord operation.
-The error "Parameter validation failed: Missing required parameter in Tags[*N* ]:*Value* " indicates that your request contains a tag which has a tag key but no corresponding tag value (value is empty or null).
-Your call may have included values returned from a ``DescribeProvisioningParameters`` call that resulted in a TagOption key with an empty list.
-This happens when TagOption keys are in conflict.
-For more information, see  DescribeProvisioningParameters .
+    If the request contains a tag key with an empty list of values, there is a tag conflict for that key.
+Do not include conflicted keys as tags, or this will cause the error "Parameter validation failed: Missing required parameter in Tags[*N* ]:*Value* ".